jitendradamor/Elementor-WooCommerce-Category-Addon/page-builder-widgets/readme.txt

 3. **Use in Elementor:**
    - Open any page with Elementor.
-   - Search for the "WooCommerce Categories" widget in the Elementor panel.
+   - Search for the "PBW Product Categories" widget in the Elementor panel.
    - Drag and drop it onto your page.

 == Usage ==
-1. Drag the **WooCommerce Categories** widget onto your Elementor page.
+1. Drag the **PBW Product Categories** widget onto your Elementor page.
 2. Configure the following options:
    - **Heading Tag:** Select heading tag h1 to h6 for title.
    - **Title:** Add a title to display above the categories.